Arrival Process

 Residential Dining Commons

-All three dining commons will open at 3pm on Sunday, March 31.
+All dining commons will open for dinner on Sunday, Jan 5, 2025.

 • North Campus: Viking Commons